 |Azure VMware Solution ExpressRoute max linked private clouds||4

 The virtual network gateway used determines the actual max linked private clouds.
 For more details, see About ExpressRoute virtual network gateways

 |Azure VMware Solution ExpressRoute port speed||10 Gbps

 The virtual network gateway used determines the actual bandwidth.
 For more details, see About ExpressRoute virtual network gateways

 |vSAN capacity limits||75% of total usable (keep 25% available for SLA)|

 For other VMware-specific limits, use the VMware configuration maximum tool!.

 VMware software versions

-The current software versions of the VMware software used in Azure VMware Solution private cloud clusters are:
+The VMware software versions used in new deployments of Azure VMware Solution private clouds clusters are:

 Host maintenance and lifecycle management